• Halifax Semiquincentennial Gallery

 Posted in: News

-Chartered 21 April 1928 in Asheville, North Carolina later became the Blue Ridge Chapter and is the oldest active Chapter in Western North Carolina.
-Blue Ridge Chapter NCSSAR Compatriots Lance Dickinson and Larry Chapman had the honor of going to William “Bill” Burkhart’s home to present his SAR Military Service Award.
-Jill Chapman went with […]
+Chartered 21 April 1928 in Asheville, North Carolina, it later became the Blue Ridge Chapter and is the oldest active Chapter in Western North Carolina.
+On February 5, 2026, Blue Ridge Chapter Flag Certificate Chairman Mike Mills and Chapter President Garry Linton presented a SAR Flag Certificate, for the proper presentation of the American Flag, […]

 Posted in: News

-• Blue Ridge Color Guard Welcomes New Citizens
+• Blue Ridge Color Guard at Wreaths Across America

 Ron Hillabrand